mmiranda222/.statsuite/content/using-de/general-layout/_index.md

 * Correct contrast ratio across the entire design colours;
 * Alternative features (see below) when the defaults ones are limited in terms of accessibility criteria.

-In order to apply the Data Explorer content accessibility features, the user can **enable accessibility support** using the related button in the application header.
+In order to apply the Data Explorer content accessibility features, the user can 'enable accessibility support' using the related button in the application header.
 The option can be used to enable or disable accessibility support at any time during the user journey in the Data Explorer.
 With this feature enabled, the data table view and its 'Customise' panel become accessible by screen readers.